matfax/klassindex/README.md

 ### Methods

--the list of classes annotated by a given annotation getAnnotated() -the list of classes implementing a given interface getSubclasses()
+*the list of classes annotated by a given annotation getAnnotated() *the list of classes implementing a given interface getSubclasses()

 ### Advantages

 **K**lassIndex
--is faster than reading a file, it is not impacted by the usual performance penalty of the classpath scanning -is not depending on a class loader
+*is faster than reading a file, it is not impacted by the usual performance penalty of the classpath scanning *is not depending on a class loader
--is leight-weight and simple
+*is leight-weight and simple
--supports incremental compilation in IntelliJ and Android Studio
+*supports incremental compilation in IntelliJ and Android Studio

 ## How to use it?

 ### Add Dependency

 #### Gradle

--Add repository
+*Add repository
 ```groovy
 allprojects {
 	repositories {